 The rubber on the bottom of your shoe is critical for safety and confidence as you adventure outdoors.
 Softer rubber tends to grip better on loose surfaces and slabby rocks.
 The soles on this model are made of Continental rubber, a company well known for tires, and are pretty supple and grippy.
 Additionally, the lugs are deep and multi-directional.
 We hiked on very sharp lava rock, as well as sandy and dry trails.
 These shoes performed incredibly well, though we did see some tearing of the lugs begin to develop.
 The heel is angled sharply, providing additional traction to steep descents when your weight is typically more back than forward — a feature that gives more confidence on sketchy downhills.

-At 1.54 pounds per pair for a size 7, the Terrex Swift R3 is about mid-pack for the hiking shoes in terms of weight.
+At 1.54 pounds per pair for a size 7, the Terrex Swift R3 is about mid-pack in terms of weight amongst top-ranked women's hiking shoes.
 While they are not the lightest, they offer significant support for their weight.
 We found the shoes to be strangely bulky, however.
 There is a lot of volume in the upper, and the toe box is wide, making it feel like an extra beefy shoe.
 If you have worn previous versions of the Terrex Swift R3, it is worth noting that this model is the beefiest yet.